NetApp/Verda/SQLServer2022/README.md

 ## Notes

-After a restore, the post-restore action MUST be executed to make sure the user databasesjj are writeable.
+After a restore, the post-restore action MUST be executed to make sure the user databases are writeable.